 Did you know that dogs can eat frozen peaches?
 That’s because they’re a great source of nutrients like vitamin C and vitamin A. Just make sure to cut them up into small pieces for your pup!
-As long as the peach has been frozen for less than a day and contains no pits, it’s ok for your dog to eat.
-It’ll give him some extra nutrients too!
+As long as the frozen peach contains no pits, it’s ok for your dog to eat.
 Be sure they are small enough to pass through the gut without obstruction or irritation.

 Can Dogs Eat Peaches?
 Time to Sum Up!

 It’s up to you as an owner to do your research and make the best decision for your dog when it comes to feeding them peaches.
 Can dogs eat peaches?
 As long as they are served in moderation, without peach stones, dogs can enjoy this delicious fruit as a healthy treat.
 Who knows?
 You might even want to try baking some peach cookies or making a batch of homemade peach yogurt just for your pup!